adamsteer/f4g-oceania-pdal/workshop/1-thinking-in-pdal.md

 |Green | Green channel in RGB colour |
 |Blue | Blue channel in RGB colour |

 The list of standard PDAL dimensions is here: https://pdal.io/dimensions.html - again, many of these are derived from ASPRS LAS formats.
-Primarily because it's a data exchange format we can't ignore!
+Primarily because it's a data exchange format we can't ignore, and second - it's a standard, and while never perfect, standards make implementation easier.

 ## Stages

-A stage is the PDAL way of describing a thing which operates on points.
+A stage is the PDAL way of describing a processing step which operates on points.
 That's it!

 ## Readers

 Readers are a stage which reads in data from a filesystem into a `pointview` - which can be operated on by `filters`.
 PDAL includes a range of 'built in' readers, and others can be added or removed as plugins as build time.
-You can also write your own!
+You can also write your own.

 Reference: https://pdal.io/stages/readers.html